 - Cox Farms Fields of Fear - 15621 Braddock Road, Centreville, Virginia.
 Fields of Fear is Cox Farms scary night-time adventure.
 It features Cornightmare℠walkthrough cornfield terrors, Dark-Side hayride, a giant slide by torchlight, firegrounds, shopping, food, games, and entertainment.
 Not recommended for children less than 12 years of age.
 Children under 14 must be accompanied by an adult.
 Open Friday and Saturday nights, Sept.
 22-Nov.
 4, 2017, 7:30-11 p.m. (last admission 10 p.m.)
 See Photos of Cox Farms Fields of Fear

 - Shocktober at Paxton Manor - 601 Catoctin Circle NE Leesburg, Virginia.
 Open Fridays, Saturdays and Sundays in October 2017, 7-10 p.m.
-The haunted tour is interactive and extremely scary. (not recommended for children under 13).
-There are refreshments, concessions, and live music for people to enjoy after their ghostly encounter.
+(9 p.m. on Sundays) The haunted tour is interactive and extremely scary. (not recommended for children under 13).
+There are refreshments, concessions, and a cellar full of killer CLOWNS.

 - Haunted Forest at Halloween Woods - Algonkian Regional Park, 47001 Fairway Dr, Sterling, VA.
 Open Fridays and Saturdays in October , Gates open at 7 -11 p.m.
 Wristband sales and portion of the ticket sales goes to Breast Cancer Research Foundation.